parthabathia/100DaysOfPythonProgramming/Day2/README.md

 # Day 2 of 100 days of Python programming bootcamp

-This repository contains a Python code for a Tip Calculator.
+This Python code is a simple tip calculator program.
+It:

-In this project, we take multiple inputs from the user.
-The first input is the total amount of the bill in dollars.
-The second input would be the percentage of tip, viz.
-10, 12 or 15.
-The third input will be the number of people.
+    Welcomes the user and prompts them for information.
+    Gets the bill amount and converts it to a float for calculations.
+    Asks the user for their desired tip percentage from three options.
+    Finds the number of people to split the bill among.

-The program will then calculate the tip amount based on the bill amount and tip percentage.
-The tip amount will be added to the bill amount and final amount will be divided based on the number of people.
+    Calculates the total cost per person by adding the tip (calculated from the bill amount and tip percentage) and dividing by the number of people.

-The program will then output the amount payable by each person.
+    Displays the cost per person with a formatted string, including two decimal places.

+Overall, this code provides a user-friendly way to calculate and split a restaurant bill with a tip, including dividing the cost among multiple people.

+Feel free to explore and play around with the code.
+Branch the code to improve the overall mechanics or user experience.